PJMantoss/e-mart/README.md

 # E-Mart-React

 ## Description
-An E-Commerce Store built with React, Redux and Fake Store API
+An E-Commerce Store built with React, Redux, Bootstrap and Fake Store API